CIA Head Gina Haspel Flying To Turkey For Khashoggi Investigation

-To investigate the brutal murder of Saudi journalist Jamal Khashoggi, the United States has sent CIA Director Gina Haspel to Turkey on Monday, according to CNBC.
+The United States has sent CIA Director Gina Haspel to Turkey on Monday to investigate the brutal murder of Saudi journalist Jamal Khashoggi, according to CNBC.

 Khashoggi was a columnist for the Washington Post and well-known for his open criticism of the Saudi royal family.
 He disappeared after entering the Saudi consulate in Istanbul on October 2.
 Speculation by the Turkish authorities revealed that the journalist was killed inside the consulate, but Saudi Arabia insisted that he had left the consulate safely.